ashtom/ashtom/README.md

 # About Me

-Hi, I am Thomas.
+Hi, I am @ashtom or Thomas.
 I work at GitHub as Vice President for Special Projects.